shahinyusifli/data-engineering-netflix/README.md

 ```
  $ docker-compose up -d
 ```
-Create a "netflix_dw" database and tables with queries inside the SQL folder.
-After creating the database and tables, some credentials which are dbname, user, password, host, and port should be saved.
-They should be used for creating connections in Admin panel in the Airflow menu
+Make a new database called 'netflix_dw' and create tables using queries located in the SQL folder.
+Once the database and tables are created, save credentials like dbname, user, password, host, and port.
+These credentials will be needed to establish connections in the Admin panel.
+Airflow menu
 ![alt text](https://github.com/shahinyusifli/data-engineering-netflix/blob/main/Images/connection.png)

-We can run all DAGs after inserting the record and testing successfully List Connection.
-Just come to the DAGs section and you can run all pipelines now.
+After adding the record and confirming that the List Connection works, you can proceed to run all the DAGs.
+Simply go to the DAGs section and initiate all the pipelines with a single click.

 ## Tasks and solutions
 ### Task 1